ohmeow/structuredoutputsbyexample/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on adding new examples and [DEVELOPMENT.md](DEVELOPMENT.md) for technical details about the site generation process.

+## TODO

+I have not improved and verified the documents beyond 025, And I want to re-evaluate how to simplify these docs at some point in the future

 ## License

 MIT